-A timber deck adds tremendously to the enjoyment and functionality of your outdoor space, but unexpected costs when project planning can stop the party before it’s even started.
+A timber deck adds tremendous functionality and enjoyment to your outdoor space, but unexpected costs when project planning can stop the party before it’s even started.

 Including all raw materials and installation costs, expect to pay around £120 per m² for a premium hardwood deck.
 A mid-range quality softwood deck will cost in the region of £80 per m², whilst a lower-end tanalised softwood deck will cost in the region of £60 per m².
 For a composite deck, costs are around £100 per m².